ultrabug/py3status/doc/contributing.rst

 to keep in mind when contributing or participating to this project.

-Feel free to open an issue to propose your ideas as request for comments [RFC] and to join us on IRC Freenode #py3status channel for a live chat.
+Feel free to open an issue to propose your ideas as request for comments [RFC] and to join us on IRC OFTC #py3status channel for a live chat.

 .. _zen: